lucasols/palinter/src/test_cases/rule_conditions/has_not.md

       filePascalNOT.ts: ''

 expected_errors:
-  - "File 'fileNOT.ts' is not expected in folder './folder'"
+  - "File fileNOT.ts is not expected in folder ./folder"
-  - "Folder '/subFolderNOT' is not expected in folder './folder'"
+  - "Folder /subFolderNOT is not expected in folder ./folder"
 ```